 Some people are born with an innate sense of what others feel.
-They have a good imagination and consciously direct that imagination to put themselves in another person’s shoes.
-And, fortunately, if your kid doesn’t seem to have it, they can be taught.
-Or, if they have a little bit of it, they can be encouraged to help blossom.
+They have a good imagination and consciously direct it to put themselves in another person’s shoes.

 Perhaps at one point in the etymology of the word empathy, it meant that “you know what another feels because you have been through the same thing.”
 (Like this video says.)
 I disagree.
-Maybe the meaning of the word changed.
-But, it had to, because that kind of empathy cannot exist.
+That kind of empathy cannot exist.

 Can You Teach Empathy?

-You, me, your kids, teens, and tweens can use empathy to have happiness in life.
+Empathy can increase happiness in life.
 In this video, I share the reasons we need to teach our kids empathy and then share four practices that help them learn how to cultivate it.

 Four Ways to Teach Empathy to Your Kids

 Why Teaching Empathy is Important to Emotional Wellness

 When kids can understand what another person is going through, this helps them read the world.
 When you can read the world, you are less vulnerable, and you feel more in control.
 Having insight into what is happening inside people’s minds and hearts helps you interact with them in ways that are better for both of you.

 For example, if you know someone is in physical pain, you may not take it as personally when they snap at you.
 It doesn’t make it okay that they snapped at you, but it helps you not feel as bad.
 Plus, from that clarity on why they did what they did, you’ll know how to respond to their crabbiness.
 Empathy helps you feel less hurt, facilitates strong bonds between you and the people around you, and gives you a sense of purpose in those connections.
 Alternatively, empathy can alert you to step away from someone that can potentially hurt you.